GoogleCloudPlatform/automlops/README.md

 1. v1 - this version operates off of Kubeflow objects and syntax, and will generate all the necessary files in the backend to compile and run the pipeline.
 2. v2 - this version uses a custom defined syntax (through a series of python dictionaries and lists) that effectively removes the need to know Kubeflow syntax to compile and run the pipeline.

 Included in the repository is an [example notebook](./v2/coloring_book.ipynb) that demonstrates the usage of the tool.
-Upon running `OneClickMLOps.go(project_id='sandbox-srastatter',pipeline_params=pipeline_params)`, a series of directories will be generated automatically, and a pipelineJob will be submitted using the setup below:
+Upon running `AutoMLOps.go(project_id='sandbox-srastatter',pipeline_params=pipeline_params)`, a series of directories will be generated automatically, and a pipelineJob will be submitted using the setup below:

 ```bash
 .